AnkishDas/Tourism-website/README.md

 # Tourism-website
-I made it using HTML,CSS and in backend I have used PHP and MySQL in data base
+I made it using HTML,CSS and in backend I have used PHP and in data base i have used MySQL